ADGEfficiency/dsr-rl/PITCHME.md

 SARSA is on-policy because we learn about the action $a'$ that our agent choose to take

 Our value function is always for the policy we are following
+- the state transition probabilities depend on the policy

 But we can improve it using general policy iteration (GPI)
 - approximate $Q(s,a)$ for our current policy